SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

   and make a `POST` request towards Swedbank Pay to create a sales transaction.
 * Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
-* If `CallbackURL` is set, you will receive a payment callback when the Swish dialogue is completed.
+* If `callbackURL` is set, you will receive a payment callback when the Swish dialogue is completed.
 * Make a `GET` request to check the payment status.